linniux/atsd-api-php/README.md

 ## Getting Started
-Installing ATSD - Before you begin, you need to install your own copy of the [Axibase Time-Series Database][atsd].
+Before you begin Installing ATSD Client for PHP, you need to install a copy of the [Axibase Time-Series Database][atsd].
 Download the latest version of ATSD available for your Linux distribution.

-Minimum requirements - PHP 5.3.2+ is needed to run the ATSD Client.
+Minimum requirements for running the ATSD Client: PHP 5.3.2+

-Installing the ATSD Client
+Installing the ATSD Client:

 ```
 git clone https://github.com/axibase/atsd-api-php.git